 There are certainly lots of fast food options as well.

 For more information on the islands check out the Tourisme Îles de la Madeleine website.
-For photo inspiration of the islands check out this blog.
+For another reason to visit check out my photos of the Magdalen Islands.

 More reading on things to do in Quebec and PEI in summer